laithrasheed/laithrasheed/README.md

 Currently seeking a challenging role as a Data Scientist to leverage my unique blend of domain knowledge and data science skills.

 ## 🌍 Location and Interests
 Based in Amman, Jordan.
-I hold a valid visa for Saudi Arabia.
+I have the ability to issue a valid visit visa to Saudi Arabia when needed.

 ## ♟️ Hobbies
 In my free time, I enjoy participating in chess tournaments organized in Jordan.